Hi! I´m Babette Teschen

 Our books and online courses:

-The great success of the online Lungeing Course created a growing demand for clinics.
-So, I decided to sell my farm and travel through Europe to teach the Lungeing Course in person.
+The great success of the online Lunging Course created a growing demand for clinics.
+So, I decided to sell my farm and travel through Europe to teach the Lunging Course in person.

 Now I spend most of the year traveling in my RV through the German speaking countries of Europe, together with my partner, Lars, and our dog, Sugar.

-I teach clinics mostly for the Lungeing Course, but also long reining, clicker training, and riding.
+I teach clinics mostly for the Lunging Course, but also long reining, clicker training, and riding.

 Lars manages our trips, and valiantly drives for countless kilometers.
 At the clinics he makes everything run smoothly and takes very good care of our two- and fourlegged clients.